Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Conclusions

-In this paper we have also argued that the validity of the RH can imply the validity of the GRH, and we have argued this on the basis of two hypotheses: (i) that the restricted Mertens function goes as $|\hat M(x) |\simeq x^{1/2 + \epsilon}$ and (ii) that the restricted M\"{o}bius coefficients $\hat \mu(n)$ behave as random independent variables.
+In this paper we have also argued that the validity of the RH can imply the validity of the GRH, and we have argued this on the basis of two hypotheses: (i) that the restricted Mertens function goes as $|\hat M(x) |\sim x^{1/2 + \epsilon}$ and (ii) that the restricted M\"{o}bius coefficients $\hat \mu(n)$ behave as random independent variables.
 Both hypotheses seem indeed satisfied.
 It would be of course interesting to find an alternative proof of the inequality (\ref{Mqqr}) based on a global analysis of the functions $\hat M_{r}(x)$, similarly to the analysis done in Part B for the function $\hat M(x)$.

 In conclusion, using a probabilistic approach and the robustness of probabilistic theorems that followed, the validity of the Riemann and the Generalised Riemann Hypothesis comes quite naturally from the central limit theorem and the dominant role of the gaussian distribution law in the probabilistic realms.
-Even taking a more conservative point of view, it remains however true that, in view of the large battery of analytic results and statistical tests here presented, while a violation of the RH may be still possible, it is an event which is nevertheless ridiculously improbable.
+Even taking a more conservative point of view, it remains however true that, in view of the large battery of analytic results and statistical tests here presented, while a violation of the RH may be still possible, it is an event which appears however to be {wildly} improbable.

 {\bf { Acknowledgements}}

 We would like to thank Andrea Gambassi, Steve Gonek, Satya Majumdar, Silvia Pappalardi, Kannan Soundararajan and Don Zagier for useful discussions on different aspects of the problem.
 We are particularly grateful to German Sierra for his suggestions and a thorough and deep reading of the manuscript.
 This work has been carried on for several years, during which we have enjoyed the hospitality of several institutes.
 GM would like to thank in particular: the Simons Center for Geometry and Physics in Stony Brook, the International Institute of Physics in Natal and Institute Henri Poincare in Paris for the nice hospitality and partial support during part of this work.
 AL thank SISSA for the kind hospitality and partial support during the early stage of the work.